Trans Canada Motorcycle Expedition

-This ride across Canada is almost 8,000 miles of adventure.
-But don’t worry about your energy levels because the food here is delicious too.
-How can you resist lobster with a dab of melted butter in Shediac?
+But don’t worry about your energy levels because the food here is delicious too!
+How can you resist lobster with a dab of melted butter in the Maritimes?
 Or the Canadian staple, poutine!
 That’s chips with gravy and cheese curds – a welcome treat if the ride has been a bit chilly!
 The Canadians have got brew pubs aplenty too and Canadian wine is definitely worth a sip or two!

-Accompanied by our expert Tour Manager and professional Support Vehicle, you are with the best team for your Trans Canada Motorcycle Tour.
+Accompanied by our expert Motorcycle Tour Manager, you are with the best team for your Trans Canada Motorcycle Tour.
 So join us for the ultimate Canadian riding experience!

 At a glance